Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Mathematical Preliminaries

-Here, one can also see that this transformation preserves trace and square-trace since $\Tr{f_\alpha}=0$ for $\alpha=1,\ldots,d^2-1$ and $\rot$ preserves the Euclidean norm.
-The latter is related with the degree of mixing of the state that is a linear entropy defined as $\ls(\rho):=1-\Tr{\rho^2}$, which is also a leading term of the von Neumann entropy $\vs(\rho):=-\Tr{\rho\ln\rho}$, remains the same in a unitary process.
+This transformation preserves the traces of $\rho$ and $\rho^2$ since $\Tr{f_\alpha}=0$ for $\alpha=1,\ldots,d^2-1$, and $\rot$ preserves the Euclidean norm.
+The latter remains the same in a unitary process, indicating the unchanged degree of mixing of the state.
+This can be seen from the linear entropy $\ls(\rho):=1-\Tr{\rho^2}$, which is also a leading term of the von-Neumann entropy $\vs(\rho):=-\Tr{\rho\ln\rho}$.
+See more details in Section \ref{sec:entropy}.